 The Love Dilemma

 I am currently reading the Problem of Pain by C.S.
-Lewis and he skillfully unravels this conflict between affirmation and willful love.
+Lewis and he skillfully unravels this conflict between affirmation and purposeful love.
 He uses the analogy of the “progressive” Grandfather-God and a traditional Father-God.
 His statement is worth pondering:

 “By the goodness of God we mean nowadays almost exclusively His lovingness; and in this we may be right.
 But by Love, most of us mean kindness (affirmation) – the desire to see others than the self happy; not happy in this way or in that, but just happy.
 What would really satisfy us would be a God who said of anything we happened to like doing, ‘What does it matter so long as they are contented?’
 We want, in fact, not so much a Father in Heaven as a grandfather in heaven—a senile benevolence who, as they say, ‘liked to see young people enjoying themselves and whose plan for the universe was simply that it might be truly said at the end of each day, ‘a good time was had by all’.